Holiday Break Hours

 Departments have two choices available to expedite time-sensitive materials.

-Priority Mail is available for 2 to 3-day domestic service through the University Mail Center.
+Priority Mail is available for two- to three-day domestic service through the university's Mail Center.
 Please note that this service is neither guaranteed nor trackable; however, this is an extremely economical way to ship.

-FedEx offers many levels of expedited services.
-To use any level of FedEx service for business purposes, the department completes a Shipping Requisition (PDF).
+FedEx or UPS offers many levels of expedited services.
+To use any level of service for business purposes, the department completes a shipping requisition (PDF).
 The department's billing FOAPAL is required.

-FedEx picks up at the Shipping & Receiving Department daily at approximately 3 p.m., Monday through Friday.
+FedEx or UPS pick up at Shipping and Receiving daily at approximately 3 p.m., Monday through Friday.

-FedEx drop boxes are also available at the following locations:
+FedEx and UPS drop boxes are also available at the following locations:

 - Near Wright Copy in the Student Union